appcod8/find8/README.md

 2. Go to your browser’s `extensions` page
 3. Enable **Developer Mode**
 4. Click **Load unpacked**, and select the folder

 ---

-## Usage

-1. Click the Find8 icon in your browser toolbar
-2. Enter your search query
-3. Choose a search engine
-4. Hit "Search" — results open in a new tab

-Or just type `m` in your address bar for instant omnibox access.

----